adityamannuri/IGRIS/README.md

 I.G.R.I.S. is a personal AI desktop assistant project designed to provide a voice-controlled interface with a futuristic HUD-style visual experience.

+### Latest Update

+I.G.R.I.S. can now distinguish between the project owner and another speaker using speaker verification after a wake phrase.
+It provides a personalized greeting based on the detected speaker and time of day.

 ## 🚀 Features

 * 🎙️ Voice-based interaction